The Beauty of the Japanese Knife

 It is said that the better the French chef gets, the more saucepans and pots he will have, whereas the Japanese chef will increase the number of knives he uses.
 There are hundreds of different knife models for very specific jobs allowing for the "perfect cut".
 For most produce, you will find that the cleaner you can cut it, the better the food will taste.

 The traditional cutlery knives they started making in Sakai in the 16th century were single bevel knives made of carbon steel clad in iron.
-The main 3 traditional single bevel knives that any Japanese chef owns are known as the Deba, Yanagiba, and Usuba.
-They each are specifically designed for a certain job.
+The main three traditional single bevel knives that any Japanese chef owns are known as the Deba, Yanagiba, and Usuba.
+They are each specifically designed for a certain job.